venantivs/telescopia/README.md

 #### Articles by cited stock
 Once given a stock, that was previously registered in the database, all the articles that have cited the stock name are listed, showing the article title, publish date, portal name and a link to the original article.

-The main goal of the project was to deal with large amounts of data, therefore non-relational databases should be used.

-It consists in three main parts:

-* **REST API**
-* **Frontend application**

 ### Technologies
 For the development of the API, it was used: